 Colorado Springs has enjoyed steady growth since the earliest census in 1870, with the slowest growth occurring from 1910 to 1920 (just 3.5%).
 Since then, every census has reported double-digit growth in The Springs.

 The Colorado Springs Regional Business Alliance is already moving quickly to reverse this trend and focusing on areas that work well with the community, particularly sporting, defense and aerospace industries.
-The city is also working harder to increase tourism to its region, believing that once people visit for the scenery and lifestyle, they'll want to stay.
+The city is also working harder to increase tourism to its region, believing that once people visit for the scenery and lifestyle, they'll want to settle in Colorado Springs to stay.